 OpenAthens customers can use our REST API to interact with the system programmatically.
-REST in this case is an acronym for REpresentational State Transfer rather than any comment on how much tea our developers get through.
+REST in this case is an acronym for REpresentational State Transfer.
 API stands for Application Programming Interface.

 - Build a self service portal for your users to create and maintain their own accounts

 - Run your own bespoke self registration pages

 - Start a session for an OpenAthens account that already exists on the system (ideal if you want to put a login box on your own site)

 You can use an API connector with an existing application that holds user credentials to log a user in using those instead of OpenAthens accounts.
 See - API connector

 3. Reports API

 You can automate the retrieval of resource access reports - very useful if you are importing that data into other tools such as Tableau or PowerBI.
 This one is an optional extra on your subscription.
 See Fetching statistics reports via the API